Kumasta/SEI-Project-3-Hidden-Gems/README.md

   On the map page when clicking on a gem or searching for a location, when activated the map should smoothly transition to that location and zoom.
 Or even smooth zoom out and then move across the map to then zoom back in.

 ## Main Takeaways
-- Working collaboratively as a group, using Github and planning out the each section of the site.
+- Working collaboratively as a group, using Github and planning out each section of the site.
 - Being more confident in reading package documentation to implement features not as familiar to ourselves.
 - React framework fluency and implementation, now become one of my favourite systems to work with.